AT2024wpp: An Extremely Luminous Fast Ultraviolet Transient Powered by Accretion onto a Black Hole: Observational Characteristics

 Thanks to our immediate identification of this source as a candidate of interest and our resulting early observations with \emph{Swift}, P60, and LT, AT\,2024wpp is unique among LFBOTs for having sufficient multiband photometry to observe the photospheric radius expand early in its evolution.
 While these measurements are somewhat uncertain due to the very high temperatures ($>30$kK, such that the true blackbody peak is in the extreme UV and thus poorly constrained), they are consistent with the notion that the photosphere is expanding at very high speeds of 0.1--0.2$c$ for a few days before rapidly transitioning into a phase of photospheric contraction.
-Specifically, from 2.1\,d to 3.5\,d (the first two days with blackbody fits, rest frame) we infer a photospheric expansion rate of $v=0.1c$.
-Between the inferred explosion time (shortly before the first P48 detection) and 2.1\,d, we infer an expansion rate of $0.17c$.
+Specifically, between the inferred explosion time (shortly before the first P48 detection) and 2.1\,d, we infer an expansion rate of $0.17c$.
+From 2.1\,d to 3.5\,d (the first two days with blackbody fits, rest frame) we infer a photospheric expansion rate of $v=0.1c$.

 From integrating the bolometric light curve, we infer a total radiated energy of $1.0\times10^{51}\,$erg.